 Clog-Free Plumbing and Fixtures

-Soft water helps water flow smoothly in plumbing.
+Soft water helps water flow easily in plumbing.
 Hard water causes mineral deposits to gather in your pipes and fixtures.
-This can cause clogs and reduced water pressure.
+This can create clogs and reduced water pressure.

-Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
-Soft water keeps the shine and full flow for faucets and showerheads, nearly as well as the day they were installed.
+Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
+Soft water maintains the shine and full flow for faucets and showerheads, nearly as well as the day they were installed.

-Soft water is doesn’t have a lot of minerals.
-It doesn’t leave deposits in pipes or limit water flow in fixtures.
+Soft water is low in minerals.
+It doesn’t leave deposits in pipes or restrict water flow in fixtures.

 Over time, hard water can cause minerals to accumulate in your washing machine and dishwasher.

-The mineral deposits in hard water turn into limescale when heated.
-This can spread over the heating elements in your appliances, decreasing life span and efficiency.
+The mineral deposits in hard water turn into limescale when they get hot.
+This can spread over the heating elements in your appliances, reducing life span and efficiency.

-As a result, your appliances may need regular fixes or need to be replaced ahead of time.
+As a result, your appliances may need frequent fixes or need to be replaced ahead of time.